andrewciccotosto/AndrewCiccotosto32350975/Creating_Web_Proxy.md

-This is inspired by Joshdick (n.d) - Referencing at the end of the document.
+This is inspired by Joshdick (n.d) Miniproxy - Referencing at the end of the document.